-They are known as low elevation bighorn as they live from 400 foot to 4,000-foot elevation.
+They are known as low elevation bighorn as they live from 400 to 4,000-foot elevation.

 In Death Canyon, the best place to look for the desert bighorn is Titus Canyon, where the freshwater spring provides a year-round watering hole.

-There are between 200 and 300 bighorn sheep living in Joshua Tree National Park.
+Between 200 and 300 bighorn sheep live in Joshua Tree National Park.
 There are three separate herds at the park.
-There is a pack of 100 animals that range through the Little San Bernardino Mountains.
-Another pack is larger at 120, and they live in the Eagle Mountains.
-The third pack is the smallest at approximately 30 animals that are found in the Wonderland of Rocks.
+A pack of 100 animals ranges through the Little San Bernardino Mountains.
+Another group is more prominent at 120, and they live in the Eagle Mountains.
+The third pack is the smallest at approximately 30 animals found in the Wonderland of Rocks.

 In Churn Creek, two sheep herds are in decline.
-In the Taseko lakes area of the Cariboo, there are frequent sightings of bighorn sheep.
-There are approximately 14,000 bighorn sheep in Canada, with 11,000 found in Alberta.
+There are frequent sightings of bighorn sheep in the Taseko lakes area of the Cariboo.
+Approximately 14,000 bighorn sheep in Canada, with 11,000 found in Alberta.
 The remaining 3,000 live in British Columbia.

 The Rocky Mountain National Park is home to Colorado’s State animal, the bighorn sheep.
 One of the best places to see them is at Big Thompson Canyon.
 They can be spotted along Highway 34 West of Loveland in the canyon.
-The herd numbers approximately 60.
+The herd number is approximately 60.

-In winter, the best place to see bighorn sheep is in the upper Poudre Canyon.
-If you start at Rustic, 42 miles Northwest of Fort Collins, head west for several miles to Big Bend Campground.
+The best place to see bighorn sheep in winter is in the upper Poudre Canyon.
+If you start at Rustic, 42 miles Northwest of Fort Collins, head west to Big Bend Campground for several miles.
 There are approximately 100 in the herd here.
-The Arkansas River is a great spot during dawn or dusk to see them playing near the water.
+The Arkansas River is an excellent spot to see them playing near the water during dawn or dusk.

 Browns Canyon National monument is another fantastic place to see the sheep, with many sheep raising their young in the summer.
 There are approximately 7,000 bighorn sheep in Colorado.

 The sheep are found throughout Nevada in the southern, central, and western parts of the state.
-They can be found in mountain ranges and have been seen as far north as Interstate 80.
+They can be found in mountain ranges and seen as far north as Interstate 80.

 Following the reintroduction of the bighorn sheep in New Mexico, there are now 15 herds in the State.

 Bighorn sheep were reintroduced to the Wheeler Peak Wilderness in 1993 but have made their way to the Taos Pueblo side.
-The bighorns stay on Taos Pueblos South-facing slopes in the winter, moving back in the summer to the public side.
+The bighorns stay on Taos Pueblos South-facing slopes in the winter, moving back to the public side in the summer.

 Approximately 40 sheep were released recently into the Sacramento Mountains behind the New Mexico Museum of Space History.
 The goal is to have a self-sustaining population in this area.

-Texas has worked hard to replenish their bighorn sheep and, since 1954, have been restocking and reintroducing.
+Texas has worked hard to replenish its bighorn sheep and, since 1954, has been restocking and reintroducing.
 Texas now has eleven herds of desert bighorn sheep.

 The next herd can be found in the Baylor Mountains in Culberson County.
-21 bighorns, 6 rams, and 15 ewes were reintroduced from the Chilicote Ranch brood pasture.
-Bighorns can be seen in the Beach Mountains, also in Culberson County.
+Twenty-one bighorns, six rams, and fifteen ewes were reintroduced from the Chilicote Ranch brood pasture.
+Bighorns can be seen in the Beach Mountains and also in Culberson County.

 In the West of Texas in Brewster county, the Black Gap Wildlife Management Area (BGWMA) has had both rams and ewes relocated since 1995.
 The BGWMA is located in Bofecillos Mountains in Big Bend Ranch State Park.